Apostolic Vicariate of Kimberley in Orange: History

-When Kimberley started into existence the number of Catholics in the locality necessitated the frequent visit of the priest and very soon the establishment of a permanent mission.
-Fathers Bompart, Lebihan and Hidien used to visit them occasionally.
-Father Hidien finally established a Catholic Society and began the erection of a hospital.
+When Kimberley started into existence, the number of Catholics in the locality necessitated the frequent visit of the priest and very soon the establishment of a permanent mission.
+Bompart, François Lebihan, and Anatole Hidien used to visit them occasionally.
+Hidien finally established a Catholic Society and began the erection of a hospital.
 A poor and small chapel was first erected, but owing to the increase of the Catholic congregation, a larger and more substantial one was planned and built.
-Its erection is due to the indefatigable Father Hilary Lenoir, Missionary Oblates of Mary Immaculate (O.M.I.).
+Its erection is due to the indefatigable Hilary Lenoir, Missionary Oblates of Mary Immaculate (O.M.I.).
 The whole vicariate is greatly indebted to him for all the missions he has founded or helped to found; Kimberley, Mafeking and Harrismith have, thanks to him, their churches and presbyteries.

-When in 1886 a separate vicariate was erected, the Right Reverend Anthony Gaughren, also O.M.I., was appointed the first Vicar Apostolic; he was elected in May, 1886, consecrated on 10 August 1886, and died in Kimberley on 15 January 1901.
-On 29 January 1902, his brother, the Right Rev. Matthew Gaughren, O.M.I., was elected to replace him, and was consecrated titular bishop of Tentyra on 16 March 1902.
+When in 1886 a separate vicariate was erected, Anthony Gaughren, also O.M.I., was appointed the first Vicar Apostolic; he was elected in May, 1886, consecrated on 10 August 1886, and died in Kimberley on 15 January 1901.
+On 29 January 1902, his brother, Matthew Gaughren, O.M.I., was elected to replace him, and was consecrated titular bishop of Tentyra on 16 March 1902.
 Under the jurisdiction of these two bishops the Vicariate of Kimberley has seen its churches and schools multiplied.